 Where to Source Sustainable Baby Clothes

 Don’t babies grow fast?!
 In fact, this little guy is already a lot bigger than he is in these photos… So I totally get why sourcing baby clothes seems to be a never-ending quest.

 While I haven’t changed in height since I turned 14, my sustainable fashion recommendations for babies and small children is still the same advice that I follow when shopping for myself: start by looking for second-hand clothing, and if you can’t find it, try an ethical fashion brand.
 If you still can’t find something, look for sustainable materials.

-Most of little Willow’s wardrobe is made up of second-hand finds.
+Most of little Baby W’s wardrobe is made up of second-hand finds.
 His mum likes to shop on second-hand apps such as eBay*, Gumtree, and Depop.
 These apps often focus on location too, so you may find yourself purchasing clothes from local parents and families!